junxit/us-congress-bills-113/metadata.md

 - 2013-10-28 — Introduced in House
 - 2013-10-28 — Introduced in House
 - 2013-10-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2013-10-29 — Committee Consideration and Mark-up Session Held.
+- 2013-10-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-12-12 — Placed on the Union Calendar, Calendar No. 501.
+- 2014-12-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+113-669.
+- 2014-12-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+113-669.